pminkuri/KDD_Group3/README.md

 ### 5. Modeling Phase

-As our project primarily focused on exploratory data analysis, we need be dealing with any specific machine learning algorithms for modeling, instead we will perform descriptive analysis on the effects of mobility during COVID’19 period.
-Based on the daily data provided by google analytics between the dates 2/15/2020 to 11/20/2020, we have constructed new data frame which we included mobility details of each state in US.
-We have identified Red states (Republican won states) and Blue states (Democrats won state) as part of constructing association rules and included them in our mobility dataframe.
-We have performed extensive analysis on the COVID’19 has impacted the mobility of people to different public places such as
+As our project primarily focused on exploratory data analysis, we are not dealing with any specific machine learning algorithms for modeling, instead we will perform descriptive analysis on the effects of mobility during the COVID’19 period.
+Based on the daily data provided by google analytics between the dates 2/15/2020 to 11/20/2020, we have constructed a new data frame in which we included mobility details of each state in the US.
+We have identified Red states (Republican won states) and Blue states (Democrats won state) as part of constructing association rules and included them in our mobility data frame.
+We have performed an extensive analysis on the COVID’19 has impacted the mobility of people to different public places such as

 1. Groceries & pharmacy
 2. Retail & recreation